Privacy Policy

 What this extension does

-Happenings Event Crawler lets you extract event information from web pages and images, and publish those events to the Happenings platform.
+Tokoro Event Crawler lets you extract event information from web pages and images, and publish those events to the Tokoro platform.

 Data collected